Fenwick (statistic): Criticisms

-Fenwick (and its counterpart Corsi) may provide a better evaluation of an individual player’s contributions to a team’s winning effort than plus-minus (which is a statistic that assigns a plus to players who are on ice when their team scores a goal and a minus to players who are on ice when their opponent scores a goal), it is not without criticism.
+Fenwick (and its counterpart Corsi) may provide a better evaluation of an individual player’s contributions to a team’s winning effort than plus-minus (which is a statistic that assigns a plus to players who are on ice when their team scores a goal and a minus to players who are on ice when their opponent scores a goal), but it is not without criticism.
 Fenwick is often critiqued for being nothing more than a modification of Corsi that excludes blocked shots.
 This exclusion is due to the idea that blocking shots is a skill used by defensive players, but it is not universally accepted that this is indeed a skill.
 There is no proof that blocking shots affects scoring chances in any real way.

 Additionally, because blocked shot events are not recorded, there is a reduction in total events that are being measured and a slightly smaller sample of data is being used.
 With fewer variables, the usefulness of Fenwick may be less significant.
 In fact, some critics say that in most cases, the difference between Fenwick and Corsi is statistically insignificant.